 3) If it's a product that doesn't exist in the system create it.
 Go through and do this for all the products like this and keep them aside.
 Once you're done with the inventory count go into the inventory count (by using the edit function) and save the inventory count again.
 If the items fall inside the filtered group of products, they'll be added to the count.
 Once the save is complete you can then join the inventory count and scan and count the new products as well.

-WHAT HAPPENS IF I THE STORE OPEN AND I SELL PRODUCT WHILE COUNTING?
+WHAT HAPPENS IF THE STORE IS OPEN AND I SELL PRODUCT WHILE COUNTING?

 Cloud Retailer is aware of the date/time you counted something and when you sold it, so it will handle this intelligently.
 If you had 10 in stock in the morning and you counted it at 11am and sold 1 at noon, the system will know to compare and adjust against the 10 you had in the morning.